Quantum Governance: From Representation to Responsibility in the Museum of the Future

 Abstract

-Beginning with Bamgboyé’s early analogue photographic work challenging ethnographic and anthropological representations of Black bodies, the discussion traces his transition through the landmark Unmasking projects of the late 1990s and early 2000s.
-These works foregrounded scanning, datafication, and user manipulation to expose the constructed nature of representation, creating an equivalence between museum artefacts and personal objects.
-They proposed an interactive African art museum in which users could navigate multiple digital states of a work, marking a shift from critiquing images to interrogating institutional systems.
+Beginning with Bamgboyé’s early analogue photographic work, which challenged ethnographic and anthropological representations of Black bodies, the conversation traces a critical transition through his landmark Unmasking projects of the late 1990s and early 2000s.
+These works made explicit the constructed nature of representation by foregrounding scanning, datafication and the possibility of user manipulation, creating an equivalence between museum artefacts and personal objects and, crucially, proposing an interactive African art museum in which users could navigate multiple digital states of the same work.
+This marks Bamgboyé’s shift from critiquing images to interrogating representational and institutional systems themselves.

-Central to the presentation is a long-term case study of the Queen Mother Head looted from Benin City and now in Liverpool.
-Through this object, the speakers examine how digital twins, AI, and participatory platforms can enable multiple, coexisting, and accountable interpretations of cultural heritage.
-Rather than framing restitution as a binary question of ownership, Quantum Governance proposes digital repatriation as an ongoing, visible relationship that redistributes authority over classification, repair, narration, and meaning without erasing disagreement or conflict.
+Central to the presentation is the long‑term case study of the Queen Mother Head looted from Benin City and now in Liverpool, through which the speakers explore how digital twins, AI and participatory platforms can enable multiple, coexisting, and accountable interpretations of cultural objects.
+Rather than framing restitution as a binary question of ownership, Quantum Governance proposes digital repatriation as an ongoing, visible relationship—one that redistributes authority over classification, repair, narration and meaning to originating and diasporic communities, without erasing disagreement or conflict.

-Moderated by Dr Vera Mey, the session brings curatorial reflection, artistic imagination, and technological practice into dialogue, positioning the museum not as a neutral authority but as a Museum 3.0 platform for cultural negotiation.
-The speakers argue that museums face an urgent choice: to build open, participatory infrastructures for cultural governance now, or risk allowing AI-driven systems to permanently encode colonial hierarchies into the digital future.
-The tools and precedents already exist; what remains in question is institutional willingness to relinquish control and embrace shared authorship.
+Moderated by Dr Vera Mey, the session brings curatorial reflection, artistic imagination and technological practice into dialogue, and positions the museum not as a neutral authority but as a Museum 3.0 platform for cultural negotiation.
+The speakers argue that museums face an urgent choice: to build open, participatory infrastructures for cultural governance now, or risk allowing AI‑driven systems to permanently encode colonial hierarchies into the digital future.
+The tools and precedents—from Unmasking to contemporary governance platforms—are already available; what remains in question is institutional willingness to relinquish control and embrace shared authorship.

 Image (poster): UQUANTUM Ltd